Home > Reasons Why Car Accidents Happen in Houston

 Disregard of Stop Lights and Stop Signs

 Similar to failures to yield the right of way, many car accidents follow from drivers’ disregard of signs and signals telling them to stop, usually at an intersection.
-Tens of thousands of such accidents happen annually in Texas, and 1,791 of them caused injuries and fatalities in Houston in a recent year.
+Tens of thousands of Houston intersection accidents happen annually in Texas, and 1,791 of them caused injuries and fatalities in Houston in a recent year.

 Failure to Occupy One Lane and Improper Passing